 American String Teacher's Association Member

 Since 2012, Drew has been a member of the American String Teacher's Association (ASTA), the largest network of school and private studio string teachers in the United States.
-He attended and presented at the national conferences in 2014 in Louisville, KY and 2015 in Salt Lake City, UT, and attended the 2016 conference in Tampa, FL.
+He attended and presented at the national conferences in 2014 in Louisville, KY and 2015 in Salt Lake City, UT, and attended the 2016 conference in Tampa, FL, 2017 conference in Pittsburgh, and 2018 conference in Atlanta.
 The ASTA conferences offer an enormous wealth of knowledge from experienced music teachers, music publishers, equipment manufacturers, and violin shops, and instrument makers from across the United States.